programisto-labs/endurance-documentation/docs/intro.md

 npm install
 ```

-If endurance is not installed in your path and is not recognized, try `npx endurance new` instead.
+If endurance is not installed in your path and is not recognized, try `npx endurance new-project` instead.

+## MCP Server (Optional)

+Endurance includes a Model Context Protocol (MCP) server that can be installed in your projects to provide AI assistants with access to Endurance commands and project structure.
+The MCP server is automatically available when you install `@programisto/endurance` in your project.

 ## Start your application